-The changes in the Board of Directors of our Company in the three years preceding the date of this Prospectus are as follows:
+The Changes in the Board of Directors of our Company in the three years preceding the date of this Draft Red Herring Prospectus are as follows:

-Name Date of Event Nature of Event Reason Mr. Amit Katyal September 16, Regularised as To ensure better Corporate Governance Wii.
-Aiiit Katyai 2024 Independent Director and compliance with Companies Act, 2013 Ms. Priyanka Puri September 16, Regularised as To ensure better Corporate Governance Dhingra 2024 Independent Director and compliance with Companies Act, 2013 Mr. Chandan September 16, Regularised as To ensure better Corporate Governance Bellaney 2024 Independent Director and compliance with Companies Act, 2013

-Mr. Amit Katyal April 26, 2024 Appointment as an To ensure better Corporate Governance Mii.
-Aiiiit Katyai April 20, 2024 Additional Director and compliance with Companies Act, 2013 Ms. Priyanka Puri April 26, 2024 Appointment as an To ensure better Corporate Governance Dhingra April 20, 2024 Additional Director and compliance with Companies Act, 2013 Mr. Chandan April 26, 2024 Appointment as an To ensure better Corporate Governance Bellaney April 26, 2024 Additional Director and compliance with Companies Act, 2013 Mr. Dinesh Makhija April 01, 2024 Appointed as Chairman and To ensure better Corporate Governance and compliance with Companies Act, 2013 Managing Director and compliance with Companies Act, 2015 Mr. Kapil Khera April 01, 2024 Appointed as Whole- To ensure better Corporate Governance Wii.
-Kapii Kiicia April 01, 2024 Time Director and compliance with Companies Act, 2013 Mr. Kapil Khera January 22, Appointed as a To ensure better Corporate Governance ivii.
-Kapii Kileta 2024 Director and compliance with Companies Act, 2013
+Name Date of Event Nature of Event Reason Mr. Amit Katyal September 16, Regularised as To ensure better Corporate Governance Mi.
+Aiiit Katyai 2024 Independent Director and compliance with Companies Act, 2013 Ms. Priyanka Puri September 16, Regularised as To ensure better Corporate Governance Dhingra 2024 Independent Director and compliance with Companies Act, 2013 Mr. Chandan September 16, Regularised as To ensure better Corporate Governance Bellaney 2024 Independent Director and compliance with Companies Act, 2013 Appointed as Ms. Mamzuza Malia August 08, Company Secretary To ensure better Corporate Governance Wis.
+Wallizuza Walla 2024 and Compliance and compliance with Companies Act, 2013 Officer Mr. Amit Katyal April 26, 2024 Appointment as an To ensure better Corporate Governance Wii.
+Aiiit Katyai April 20, 2024 Additional Director and compliance with Companies Act, 2013 Ms. Priyanka Puri April 26, 2024 Appointment as an To ensure better Corporate Governance Dhingra April 20, 2024 Additional Director and compliance with Companies Act, 2013 Mr. Chandan April 26, 2024 Appointment as an To ensure better Corporate Governance Bellaney April 20, 2024 Additional Director and compliance with Companies Act, 2013 Appointed as To ensure better Corporate Governance Mr. Dinesh Makhija April 01, 2024 Chairman and and compliance with Companies Act, 2013 Managing Director and compnance with Companies Act, 2013 Mr. Kapil Khera April 01, 2024 Appointed as Whole- To ensure better Corporate Governance Wii.
+Kapii Kiicia April 01, 2024 Time Director and compliance with Companies Act, 2013 Mr. Kapil Khera January 22, Appointed as a To ensure better Corporate Governance Ivii.
+Kapii Kiicia 2024 Director and compliance with Companies Act, 2013